Skip to main content

 Where to find it: Barricane Beach Cafe Facebook

-By day, the Barricane Beach Café operates as a traditional beach café, with a delicious menu offering hot and cold snacks, drinks and ice creams.
+By day, the Barricane Beach Café operates as a traditional beach café, with a delicious menu that offers hot and cold snacks, drinks, and ice creams.
 The café’s seating area is the beach, with capacity dependent on the state of the tide in this beautiful little cove just off the Esplanade in Woolacombe.
 You can easily spend all day here, using the café to bring snacks, lunch and tea to your beach towel location on the sand.

 This beach cafe comes into its own on Thursday to Saturday evenings in summer, when it serves up a choice of curry dinners to eat on the beach.
 Bring your own chairs or picnic rugs and select your spot on this mainly sandy, tide-washed beach.
-It’s surrounded by rocks which will appeal to the little explorers in your party and offers some beautiful sunsets on summer evenings.
+Its café is surrounded by rocks, which will appeal to the little explorers in your group and offers some beautiful sunsets on summer evenings.
 Stay for as long as you like, safe in the knowledge that you are not taking up a table needed by diners arriving later.

 Where to stay: